HyDROSLab/FF_Products_Thresholds/README.md

 ## Auxiliary data

+Some auxiliary files defining the geospatial domains at different resolutions and used byt the various scripts are in "auxiliary/".

 ## Scripts

 Most of the scripts used to process the data for the study are MATLAB scripts.
+These scripts were written as templates with "wildcard text" that is substituted by a C-Shell script to be run in parallel in a cluster.
+The tasks were subsetted by weeks within the 1-year period.
+The file "scripts/Selected_Days.csv" contain the list of individual weeks for which the scripts are used.

 ## Outputs